Belgae: Origins of the Belgae

 So Caesar used the word "Germani" in two ways.
-He described a grouping of tribes within the Belgic alliance as the "Germani", distinguishing them from their neighbours.
-The most important in his battles were the Eburones.
-The other way he uses the term is to refer to those related tribes east of the Rhine, who were not Celtic.
+He described a group of tribes within the Belgic alliance as the "Germani", distinguishing them from their neighbours.
+The most important of these tribes in relation to Caesar's campaigns were the Eburones.
+The other way he used the term was to refer to those related tribes east of the Rhine, who were not Celtic.
 So the Germani among the Belgae are called, based on Caesar's account, the Germani cisrhenani, to distinguish them from other Germani living east of the Rhine in what he understood to be their homeland.
 However, the later historian Tacitus was informed that the name Germania was known to have changed in meaning: